The Famous WordPress 5-Minute Installation For Non-Techies

 Additional Tutorials

-If you run into issues configuring file permission settings on your server, please complete the tutorial below:
+If you run into issues configuring file permission settings on your server, please refer to the tutorial below:

 If you have followed all of the tutorials in our WordPress Installation module, your new WordPress site should now be up and running.